mrsimpson/slides-context-is-all-you-need/slides/24-final-thought.md

 *"The future belongs not to those who prompt best, but to those who provide what LLMs need to work effectively"*

+<!--
 **The tools are ready.
 The LLMs are mature.
 Are you ready to engineer the context?**

-<!--
-**Speaker Notes:**

-This image captures that moment of clarity - when everything clicks into place.
-That's exactly what happens when we shift from traditional prompt engineering to Context Engineering.

-Look at that expression of understanding, illuminated by the warm glow of insight.
-This is what happens when we stop trying to control every step and start trusting mature systems with the right context.

 I'll leave you with this thought: The future belongs not to those who craft the cleverest prompts, but to those who understand how to provide what LLMs need to work effectively.